 Angel investors play a pivotal role in the growth of early-stage startups, offering not just financial support but also mentorship and industry connections.
 Unlike venture capital firms, these startup investors use their personal wealth to fund promising businesses, often driven by a passion for innovation and a desire to guide entrepreneurs.

 The typical investment range for angel investors varies significantly, starting from $10,000 and extending up to $250,000.
-Super angels, who are more seasoned and financially robust, may contribute amounts exceeding $500,000.
+More experienced and financially robust super angels may contribute amounts exceeding $500,000.
 This flexibility in funding makes angel investors an attractive option for startups seeking to fill capital gaps.
 For founders, understanding these ranges and comparing them with other early-stage funding avenues can help strategically plan their financial roadmap.

 Beyond monetary contributions, angel investors bring immense value through their industry expertise and networks.
 Their connections can open doors to partnerships, clients, and additional funding opportunities, accelerating a startup’s growth trajectory.
 Moreover, their mentorship often provides invaluable guidance, helping founders navigate challenges and refine their business strategies.